Weakly Chained Spaces: Weakly chained spaces

 \begin{remark} For metric spaces, the above definition is equivalent to the one given in the Introduction, which is equivalent to the statement that every metric entourage $E_{\varepsilon}$ is weakly $E_{\delta}$-chained for some $\delta>0$. \end{remark}

 \begin{remark} In \cite{PLS} an entourage $E$ was called \textit{chained} if whenever $(x,y)\in E$ there is a chain connected set $C$ containing $x,y$ contained in $B(x,E)\cap B(y,E)$.
+This impies that $X_{E}$ is chain connected.
 By Lemma 32 in \cite{PLS}, chained entourages are weakly chained.
-But chained entourages must have chain connected balls, whereas weakly chained spaces need not (for example the suspension of a Cantor set).
-The main examples of chained spaces are Peano continuua, but any compact, locally connected space is uniformly locally connected (Proposition 68, \cite{BPUU}), hence weakly chained.
-A useful way to see this for Peano Continuua is to apply the Bing-Moise Theorem to obtain a compatible geodesic metric.
-Then if $d(x,y)<\varepsilon$, any chain $\alpha$ lying on a geodesic $\gamma$ from $x$ to $y$ is an $\varepsilon$-chain, since the distance between any pair of points on $\gamma$ is less than $\varepsilon $.
-Then $\alpha$ is trivially $\varepsilon$-homotopic to $\{x,y\}$ because removing any point except an endpoint is a legal move. \end{remark}
+But chained entourages must have chain connected balls, whereas weakly chained entourages need not (for example the metric entourages in the Topologist's Sine Curve). \end{remark}

+\begin{remark} We do not need it for this paper, but Krasinkiewicz proved in 1978 (\cite{K}) that the continuous image of a pointed $1$-movable continuum is pointed $1$-moveable.
+According to Remark \ref{pointed}, equivalently the continuous image of a compact, metrizable weakly chained space is weakly chained.
+The statement is false if one removes compactness (e.g. the uniformly continuous map of $\mathbb{R}$ onto the identity component of the solenoid).
+It is a nice exercise to prove Krasinkiewisz's statement directly from the definition of weakly chained.
+Hint: if $f(F)\subset E$ then an \textquotedblleft $f(F)$-homotopy\textquotedblright\ is an $E$-homotopy even if $f(F)$ is not an entourage.
+Begin by showing that for any $\varepsilon>0$, if $y_{i}$ is sufficiently close to $y$ in the image of $f$ then there are arbitrarily fine chains $\alpha$ from $y$ to $y_{i}$ such that $[\alpha]_{\varepsilon} =[y,y_{i}]_{\varepsilon}$. \end{remark}

+\begin{proposition} Let $X$ be a (possibly not chain connected) uniform space and $E$ be an entourage that is weakly $F$-chained.
+Then